-- Monitor key energy/climate policy and regulatory developments put forward by EU institutions. - Develop ENTSOG's contributions to EC's legislative and policy proposals for the EU gas sector, including hydrogen, in relation to strategic projects identified by ENTSOG. - ▲ Communicate ENTSOG's positions regarding the legislative and policy proposals developed for the EU gas sector, including hydrogen, and its integration with other energy sectors. - Engage in dialogue with EC, ACER, industry associations, energy sector associations and other key EU stakeholders. - Propose the practical solutions for the implementation of the integrated planning for gas and hydrogen, security of supply and market development.
+- Monitor key energy/climate policy and regulatory developments put forward by EU institutions. - Support ENTSOG's Members in implementation of the EC's legislative proposals for the EU gas sector, specifically the Hydrogen and Decarbonised Gas Market Package. - ✓ Communicate ENTSOG's positions regarding the legislative and policy proposals developed for the EU gas sector, including hydrogen, and its integration with other energy sectors. - ▲ Engage in dialogue with EC, ACER, industry associations, energy sector associations and other key EU stakeholders. - Propose the practical solutions for the implementation of the integrated planning for gas and hydrogen, security of supply and market development. - Facilitate effectively and transparently the European Clean Hydrogen Alliance Roundtable on Hydrogen Transmission and Distribution based on the rules agreed with the EC (DG GROW and DG ENER).

-- Facilitate effectively and transparently the European Clean Hydrogen Alliance Roundtable on Hydrogen Transmission and Distribution based on the rules agreed with the European Commission (DG GROW and DG ENER). - Coordinate and exchange with stakeholders along the whole value chain on how gas grids can transition via the newly created ENTSOG Advisory Panel for Future Gas Grids (CEOs of Brussels - based associations of producers and consumers from gas, hydrogen and electricity value chains). - Ensure that stakeholders understand how gas grids can contribute to decarbonisation and the energy transition in different sectors of the EU economy. - Assist in developing positions on measures that are needed at a national level to facilitate deployment of new TSO products and services to facilitate decarbonisation and the energy transition.
+- Coordinate and exchange with stakeholders along the whole value chain on how gas grids can transition via the ENTSOG Advisory Panel for Future Gas Grids (including CEOs of Brussels-based associations of producers and consumers from gas, hydrogen and electricity value chains). - Develop communications to assist stakeholders understand how gas grids can contribute to decarbonisation and the energy transition in different sectors of the EU economy. - Support in developing positions on measures that are needed at a national level to facilitate deployment of new TSO products and services to facilitate decarbonisation and the energy transition.